TrellixVulnTeam/swahilipython_SCMU/Doc/library/statistics.rst

 Wikipedia has a `nice example of a Naive Bayesian Classifier
 <https://en.wikipedia.org/wiki/Naive_Bayes_classifier#Sex_classification>`_.
-The challenge is to predict a person's gender from measurements of normally distributed features including height, weight, and foot size.
+The challenge is to predict a person's gender kutoka measurements of normally distributed features including height, weight, and foot size.

 We're given a training dataset with measurements for eight people.
 The